mlabs-haskell/catalyst-funded-projects/Fund9/Lambda Buffers/README.md

 To make Cardano DApps available across all the aforementioned platforms, structured information needs to be effectively shared in a language-agnostic manner and made available to different language/PAB environments.

-Lambda Buffers is a configuration language for specifying DApp schemas.
+Lambda Buffers (formerly [DApp Schemas](https://cardano.ideascale.com/c/idea/421376)) is a configuration language for specifying DApp schemas.
 The language makes use of code-generation tooling, which using the schemas produces ‘type libraries’ (aka. typelibs) for different language/PAB environments.
 Each typelib is generated alongside supporting libraries for handling encoding, serialization, and other essential operations.
 Overall, Lambda Buffers will serve as a language-neutral, extensible mechanism for specifying type definitions and code-generating different language environments.

 Project ID: [900152](https://docs.google.com/spreadsheets/d/1bfnWFa94Y7Zj0G7dtpo9W1nAYGovJbswipxiHT4UE3g/edit#gid=917336114)